 |Field Day Events|

-For more information on either of these field days, contact Beth Redlin at 406-433-2020 or by email at firstname.lastname@example.org.
+For questions or more information, contact Beth Redlin at 406-433-2020 or by email at firstname.lastname@example.org.

 Due to the COVID 19 pandemic, our regular Froid and Sidney Research Farm Field Days were cancelled for 2020.
 However, in their place we offered two live weed identification webinars, which we recorded.
 Those are now available on our website, along with several short recorded research updates and introductions to our three newest scientists and their research plans, all part of a virtual tour now available here.